Skip to main content

 Does it handle hair and fine edges well?

-It handles most cases reasonably well.
-Very fine hair against a complex background may need manual cleanup with the refinement brush.
+AI mode handles most cases reasonably well.
+Very fine hair against a complex background can still be tricky; a cleaner or more uniform background gives the best edges.

 Private by design